jundalisay/spblist/content/en/research/montesquieu/spirit-of-the-laws/book-30/chapter-06.md

 No doubt but these Barbarians retained i= n their respective conquests the manners, inclinations, and usages of their= own country; for no nation can change in an instant their manner of thinki= ng and acting.

 These people in Germany neglected agriculture.
 It seems by C= =C3=A6sar and Tacitus, that they applied themselves greatly to a pastoral l= ife: hence the regulations of the codes of the barbarian laws are almost all relating to their flocks.
-Roricon, who wrote a history among the Franks= , was a shepherd.
+Roricon, who wrote a history among the Franks, was a shepherd.